 Wyatt was a neat hero.
 His good humor and his strong faith put me on his side right away, and it was a delight to watch him encourage all the best qualities in Dorothy.
 He's determined to be a man of honor, and when Dorothy challenges him on things like his decision not to contact family, he's humble about it.

 The plot...oh, my!
 There were a couple of epic twists that had me on the edge of my seat.
 Who knew a little poking after an embezzler could lead to such a discovery?
 Whew!

-Thanks to the publisher for a free review copy.
-A positive review is not required.
+Thanks to Revell for a free review copy.
+A positive review was not required.